-4. General Agreements
+5. General Agreements

-A. It is the intention of both the Board and the Department to cooperate with each other in resolving any technical conflicts between the Regulations and the Code and in developing and implementing operational procedures to insure and promote a constructive working relationship between Code and Regulation officials.
-MOA - DHCD & DEQ July 2007 Page 3 of 3

-- B. Both the Code and the Regulations, when practical, will include a clear reference to jurisdiction of the other documents. - C. Appropriate amendments, additions, or deletions will be made to the Regulations and the Code, when practical, to insure that there is no jurisdictional conflict between the two documents. - D. Except in matters of imminent danger to public health or safety, whenever conflicts or disagreements arise between the two agencies or their staff, all appropriate regulatory procedures will be exhausted prior to any judicial action - E. This Agreement may be amended or terminated by mutual consent of the parties.
+- A. It is the intention of both DHCD and DEQ to cooperate with each other in resolving any technical conflicts between the SCAT Regulations, the WR&R Regulation and the Code and in developing and implementing operational procedures to ensure and promote a constructive working relationship between local building officials, DHCD and DEQ. - B. When practical, the Code will include a clear reference to the jurisdiction of the SCAT Regulations and the WR&R Regulation and these regulations, in turn, will include clear references to the jurisdiction of the Code. - C. Appropriate amendments, additions, or deletions will be made to the SCAT Regulations, the WR&R Regulation and the Code, when practical, to ensure that there is no jurisdictional conflict between the regulations and the Code. - D. Except in matters of imminent danger to public health or safety, whenever conflicts or disagreements arise between the two agencies or their staff, all appropriate regulatory procedures will be exhausted prior to any judicial action. - E. This Agreement may be amended or terminated by mutual consent of the parties.

-The undersigned agree to the Conditions of this Agreement
+The undersigned agree to the Conditions of this Agreement.

-William C. Shelton, Director Department of Housing and Community
+William C. Shelton, Director Department of Housing and Community Development

-Development

-David K. Paylor, Director

-Department of Environmental
+David K. Paylor, Director / Department of Environmental Quality

-Quality